-Scalable call center solutions drive results in healthcare
+Scalable contact center solutions drive results in healthcare

 Patient experience is key to growth—and survival

 Hospitals, pharma, health insurers, and every other type of patient-facing organization need to make it easy for patients to engage.
-Their call centers are low-hanging fruit.
+Their contact centers are low-hanging fruit.

 “People need to understand that patients are still customers,” Vergules said.
 “We need to really look at what does our access look like to our providers.”